Connect with us

 (5) Marquee matches

 Finally, an easy-to-spot sign of a healthy division is having a number of highly-anticipated big matches.
 And AEW isn’t short on those.
-The first that comes to mind is Britt Baker v Jade Cargill, a clash between two of AEW’s most marketable, arguably most dominant figures on the entire roster.
+The first that comes to mind is Britt Baker v Jade Cargill, a clash between two of AEW’s most marketable, dominant figures on the entire roster.
 Up until the injury before All Out, Kris Statlander seemed poised for a collision with Cargill, with many believing this to be the biggest threat to the latter’s streak and TBS Championship reign.
 Then, there is the always looming idea of Baker v Hayter, which, if the latter’s patience one day runs out, could happen sooner rather than later.
 Who knows?

 Final thoughts